 Ligers can roar

 In most cases, ligers take after their lion parent more than their tiger parent.
-An example of this is the liger’s roar, which typically sounds more like a lion.
-But remember, hybrids are unpredictable, so there are some ligers that sound more tiger-like.
+The liger roar typically sounds more like a lion.
+But remember, hybrids are unpredictable, so ligers sound more tiger-like.

 Ligers grow fast

 After birth, a liger puts on weight quickly.
-Over the course of their first year of life, they often gain around 300 pounds!
-They put on weight at a similar pace until after they are around 3 years old.
-They also gain height just as quickly, reaching their full-grown adult size in just about three years.
+Over its first year of life, ligers often gain around three hundred pounds!
+They put on weight at a similar pace until around three years old.
+They also gain height just as quickly, reaching their full-grown adult size in about three years.

-Lastly, ligers tend to enjoy the water and are more social than some big cats.
+They are more social than big cats.
+Despite their enormous size, ligers are gentle and docile.
 So when you come to visit the park, stop by to see our liger and say hello!